 - A. Under the amendments to the Income Tax Act which was promulgated by the President of the Republic of China in February, 2018, the Company's applicable income tax rate will be raised from 17% to 20% effective from January 1, 2018.
-This will increase the Company's deferred tax assets and deferred tax liabilities by \$18,025 and \$1,315, respectively. - B. The Group passed the resolution of the board of directors March 23, 2018, for the purpose of longterm development, effectively utilize assets, and maximize benefits, therefore the Group intends to sell all shares of reinvestment in President International Development Corp.
+This will increase the Company's deferred tax assets and deferred tax liabilities by \$18,025 and \$1,315, respectively. - B. As resolved by the Board of Directors on March 23, 2018, for the purpose of long-term development, effectively utilize assets, and maximize benefits, therefore the Company intends to sell all the shares held by the Company in President International Development Corp.